 Country info and advice - Puerto Rico

-The following comments are from teachers who have taught, or are currently teaching, in Puerto Rico.
-If you are a teacher and have some advice to share, please add it here.
+The following comments are from teachers who have worked, or are currently working, in Puerto Rico.
+If you are a teacher and have some advice about Puerto Rico, please share here.

 I've worked in Puerto Rico for 23 years and it's wonderful, but they don't pay much.
 New teachers start at about 1,500 a month.

 I've been a teacher for 15 years in the Tri-State area of New York and in a lot of cases I never had a

 classroom or any place to hang material as visual aids.
 I don't think Puerto

 Rico's school system is to blame for lack of space.
 I think you will find that

 in any school system with any size population and underfunding teachers are

 dealing with the same problem.
 Don't blame the country, region or area for not having a classroom.

 Hi.
 I have been teaching English at university level here on the west side of the island for three

 semesters now.
 I was surprised on arrival about how little most students knew